From Barriers to Community

 Crafting solutions: Turning Insights in to action

-Armed with user insights and a clear understanding of the competitive landscape, I moved into the ideation phase.
+With a clear understanding of the competitive landscape, I moved into the ideation phase.
 I focused on addressing key pain points like product access, trust, and shipping complexities.

 Designing the user Journey